alxcd/karelia-web-programming-project/README.md

 Steps to install:
 1. Clone repository or download release.
-2. `node install` in project's folder.
+2. run `npm install` in project's folder.
-3. `npm start`
+3. run `npm start`.
-4. Webpage should be available at https://localhost:3000
+4. Webpage should be available at http://localhost:3000